 My interest in current issues has led me to my involvement with T’ruah: the Rabbinic Call for Human Rights.
-I am a former national co-chair of T’ruah and currently serve on the board of directors.
-I am also active in community organizations including serving on the board of directors and ethics committee of Gift of Life Michigan which enables organ donation in the state of Michigan.
+I am a former national co-chair of T’ruah and support their and other organizations working for human rights here in the US, in Israel and throughout the world.

 Writing has been a major feature of my rabbinate.
 My sermons and articles have appeared in various publications and I have recently finished my first book, entitled The Long Way Around: Stories and Sermons from a Life’s Journey.
 The book is available on amazon.com.

 I have many interests outside of the pulpit.
 My Boston roots continue to be a big part of my life and I am a passionate fan of Boston and New England sports teams, most notably, my beloved Boston Red Sox.
 I grew up a few miles from Fenway Park and have had the unexpected pleasure of celebrating four World Series championships in the past eighteen years.

 In addition to sports, I love to travel and am proud to have visited all 50 states and have spent extensive time in Israel.
 I also had the opportunity in 2012 to travel to Latvia to research our family’s history.

 Finally, I am active geocacher.
 If you’re unfamiliar with geocaching, just ask me about it or go to geocaching.com for more information.

 My wife Ellen and I are the parents of two grown children Avi and Mickie, and our house is also home to our sweet mixed breed rescue dog, Sami.
 We also always remember our two sweet cats, Ozzie and Spot.
 You can see their pictures below.

 Enjoy your visit to my website and please contact me if you have any questions or comments or would like to discuss my visiting your community as a teacher/scholar in residence!